p-matedenicolas/vagrant-dev-lab/virtualbox/README.md

-# Virtualbox debian dev lab
+# Virtualbox dev lab

 Vagrantfile used to deploy multiple virtual machines in virtualbox to use as home lab

 ## Setup

-There is an [example config file](config.yaml.example) you can rename to ```config.yaml``` and adapt to the needs
+There is an [example config file](config.yaml.example) you can rename to ```config.yaml``` and adapt to your needs

 The following variables can be configured

-- ssh_username
+- user: name of the user to create in the box
-    - SSH username to connect to the machine during the initial configuration
+- sshKeyHostPath: path to the ssh key to copy from the host
-- ssh_password
-    - SSH password to connect to the machine during the initial configuration
+- sshKeyBoxPath: path to the ssh key to copy inside the box
 - machines
     - The type and number of machines to be deployed
     - variables: